Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 az acr network-rule add --resource-group secureacrsetup --name secureacr2021 --ip-address $my_ip
 ```

-## 3. Create Network Integrated Web App
+## 3. Create network integrated web app

-Now we get to creating the actual Web App.
+Now we get to creating the actual web app.
 To use VNet integration we need at least the Standard SKU, and then there are a few commands to configure secure the app and add the integration:

 ```bash
 az appservice plan create --resource-group secureacrsetup --name secureacrplan --sku P1V3 --is-linux